-Before using the AS/400 Client application, you must configure an interface to connect with an AS/400 via the Rumba AS/400 Communications utility or the APPC Configuration Utility.
-These utilities reside in the Rumba Tools folder.
-For instructions on using the Rumba AS/400 Communications utility or APPC Configuration Utility, see Other Connection Tools Guide.
+Before using the AS/400 Client application, you must configure an interface to connect with an AS/400 via the Rumba AS/400 Communications tool or the APPC Configuration tool.
+These tools reside in the Rumba Tools folder.
+For instructions on using these tools, see Connection Tools.

-Note: If you have already configured an interface with the Rumba AS/400 Display or Printer, you do not need to reconfigure the interface through either of these utilities.
+Note: If you have already configured an interface with the Rumba AS/400 Display or Printer, you do not need to reconfigure the interface with either of the tools.